In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other parts of the program.

 }

-In this function, width and height are the parameters used to calculate the area of the rectangle.
+In this function, width and height are the parameters used to calculate the rectangle’s area.

 Return value